vhscampos/range-analysis/README.md

 Please visit our former page for information about the Range Analysis: https://code.google.com/archive/p/range-analysis/

-I haven't had time to migrate our wiki pages to GitHub.
+Unfortunately I don't have time to keep this project up-to-date with LLVM.

-Note: I am in the process ot updating Range Analysis to work with the latest version of LLVM.
+If you are interested in contributing, please send me a message.

 Any question?
-Email me at victorsc -at dcc.ufmg.br
+Email me at vhscampos -at - gmail.com